 Is this an oversight the Cybersecurity Office will want to know more about?

 To remedy this problem, it’s suggested you look at who is responsible for updating the information on this Fact Sheet (spoiler alert: it’s been neglected).

 Three users: two “Responsibles”; one “Observer”.
 None of them have visited the page since 2015 to update its data.
 This is why the Completeness of this Fact Sheet is at “45%”.

 Quick-win: Request an update via a survey, and align answers with Responsibles from other regions.

 The public is paying attention, more than ever, to the security capabilities of those they must trust (in many cases, without any alternative option…) with their information.
 Unassailable data protection is no longer an added value—it is the expectation.

-However, while it is problematic to predict the final parameters of proposed government policies, an IT infrastructure integrated by agile Enterprise Architecture can grant you the visibility and flexibility to help your business react faster to regulatory standards.
+However, while it is problematic to predict the final parameters of proposed government policies, an IT infrastructure integrated with agile Enterprise Architecture can grant you the visibility and flexibility to help your business react faster to regulatory standards.

-Upgrading to a digitalized tool is the first step to properly receiving and storing the high quality data needed to base compliance insights.
+Upgrading to a digitalized tool is the first step to properly receiving and storing the high-quality data needed to base compliance insights.
 Follow up this knowledge with comprehensive reporting mechanisms to discover how to make this information work for you.